List of Big Time Rush characters: Hawk

-Cyrys Z. Hawk (Phil LaMarr) is Gustavo's arch-rival and owner of Hawk Records, as well as the main villain in the first season.
+Cyrzs Z. Hawk (Phil LaMarr) is Gustavo's arch-rival and owner of Hawk Records, as well as the main villain in the first season.
 He appears in the episode Big Time Sparks, where he is determined to drag Jordin Sparks, who makes a special guest appearance, away from "Rocque Records" and to that end, sends Gustavo a package with a live skunk in it in order to ruin the studio and convincing Jordin to record her new single with him instead.
 Fortunately, the boys manage to catch it, saving both Kelly and Gustavo, who comes up with a brilliant plan to get back at him.
-He assigned Jordin to pretend she wants to go to "Hawk Records" to record her song after all, but when Hawk gets into his limo, he gets sprayed in the face by the same skunk he delivered to Gustavo, and runs off screaming.
+He assigned Jordin to pretend she wants to go to "Hawk Records" to record her song after all, but when Hawk gets into his limo, he gets sprayed in the face by the same skunk he delivered to Gustavo, and runs off screaming and plunged into the fountain.
 He makes his second appearance in "Big Time Concert", where he is determined to destroy the boys career to the point of kidnapping them to keep them from showing up at their first concert.
 He has an assistant named Rebecca, who gathers intel on the boys for him and helps them kidnap them near the end of the episode.
-Hawk is released from prison in the episode "Big Time Superheroes" after doing time for the incidents in "Big Time Concert", but there is no mention of what became of Rebecca.
+Hawk is released from prison after his parole is approved in the episode "Big Time Superheroes" after doing time for the incidents in "Big Time Concert", but there is no mention of what became of Rebecca.
 He apparently went insane during his time in prison, taking to dressing up as a hawk-like super villain and tried to take revenge on Big Time Rush by stealing the hard-drive that contained all the songs of their second album on it and releasing it under his label.
-He is arrested once again when the boys expose him to the LAPD.
+He is arrested once again when the boys expose him to the LAPD and his parole is violated.
 He has not made any appearances in seasons three and four since his arrest.
+Similar to how Gustavo manages boy bands containing the word "boy" in their names, Hawk manages artists with the letter Z in their names.